ABOVE AND BEYOND

 By Paul Blackstock

-At the end of February, we'll say goodbye to our friend Jeannie LaBuz who is retiring after 10 years as Director, People in Transition.
+At the end of February 2017, we said goodbye to our friend Jeannie LaBuz who is retired after 10 years as Director, People in Transition.
 We welcome Nancy Howard as the incoming Director, PIT.

 Sign up for one of our Life Skills classes - you may meet one of these very knowledgeable instructors.
 Some of our students have gone on to receive jobs, manage their budgets better, and even learn how to use coupons for huge savings on their grocery bill.
 What will you learn today?